vfmd/vfmd-spec/specification.md

      1. The text that represents the self-closing HTML tag is identified as a **self-closing HTML tag**

+     2. If the tag just identified is not a [phrasing-html-element] tag, then all nodes whose _node type_ is not equal to _raw html node_ are removed from the [stack of potential opening span tags] and interpreted as _text fragments_

-     2. For HTML output, the text that represents the self-closing HTML tag shall be included in the output verbatim
+     3. For HTML output, the text that represents the self-closing HTML tag shall be included in the output verbatim

-     3. Set [consumed-character-count] to the length of the _self-closing HTML tag_
+     4. Set [consumed-character-count] to the length of the _self-closing HTML tag_

  3. The HTML parser detects a complete opening HTML tag, and the name of